armadito/armadito-glpi/doc/source/armadito-agent/tasks/index.rst

 * high   = 2
 * urgent = 3

-There is at least two ways to use this priority system :
+Job priority can be selected by administrator when creating a new job in Armadito Plugin for GLPI.

-* By a single call, jobs are executed one after another according to their priority level.
+Note that, at each call of **Runjobs**, jobs are executed sequentially according to their priority level.

-**Example** :
+Example 1, tasks are executed after waiting 10 seconds :
 ::

-    armadito-agent -t "Runjobs"
+    $ armadito-agent -t "Runjobs" -w 10

-OR

-* Multiple calls, but only jobs for a single priority level are executed at a time.

-In the following example, "urgent" tasks will be executed after waiting 5 seconds, "low" priority tasks after 30 seconds.

-**Example** :
+Example 2, tasks are executed after waiting randomly between 0 and 10 seconds :
 ::
-    armadito-agent -t "Runjobs" -p 3 -w 5 armadito-agent -t "Runjobs" -p 2 -w 10 armadito-agent -t "Runjobs" -p 1 -w 15 armadito-agent -t "Runjobs" -p 0 -w 30

-.. note:: Cron, Armadito Scheduler or any other task scheduling solution can use one of these ways for executing jobs.
+    $ armadito-agent -t "Runjobs" -wr 10

+.. note:: It works in combination with **Getjobs** task. **Getjobs** should be run more often than **Runjobs** in order to fully benefit from job priority system.

 State
 *****